Potassium nitrate: Oxidizer

 The most famous use of potassium nitrate is probably as the oxidizer in blackpowder.
 From the most ancient times until the late 1880s, blackpowder provided the explosive power for all the world's firearms.
 After that time, small arms and large artillery increasingly began to depend on cordite, a smokeless powder.
-Blackpowder remains in use today in black powder rocket motors, but also in combination with other fuels like sugars in "rocket candy" (a popular amateur rocket fuel).
+Blackpowder remains in use today in black powder rocket motors, but also in combination with other fuels like sugars in "rocket candy" (a popular amateur rocket propellant).
 It is also used in fireworks such as smoke bombs.
 It is also added to cigarettes to maintain an even burn of the tobacco and is used to ensure complete combustion of paper cartridges for cap and ball revolvers.
-It can also be heated to several hundred degrees to be used for niter bluing, which is less durable than other forms of protective oxidation, but allows for specific and often beautiful coloration of steel parts, such as screws, pins, and other small parts of firearms.
+It can also be heated to several hundred degrees to be used for niter bluing, which is less durable than other forms of protective oxidation, but allows for specific coloration of steel parts, such as screws, pins, and other small parts of firearms.

 Meat processing

 Potassium nitrate has been a common ingredient of salted meat since antiquity or the Middle Ages.
 The widespread adoption of nitrate use is more recent and is linked to the development of large-scale meat processing.
-The use of potassium nitrate has been mostly discontinued because of slow and inconsistent results compared to sodium nitrite compounds such as "Prague powder" or pink "curing salt".
+The use of potassium nitrate has been mostly discontinued because it gives slow and inconsistent results compared with sodium nitrite preparations such as "Prague powder" or pink "curing salt".
 Even so, potassium nitrate is still used in some food applications, such as salami, dry-cured ham, charcuterie, and (in some countries) in the brine used to make corned beef (sometimes together with sodium nitrite).
+In the Shetland Islands (UK) it is used in the curing of mutton to make reestit mutton, a local delicacy.
 When used as a food additive in the European Union, the compound is referred to as E252; it is also approved for use as a food additive in the United States and Australia and New Zealand (where it is listed under its INS number 252).

-Food preparation
+Possible cancer risk

-In West African cuisine, potassium nitrate (saltpetre) is widely used as a thickening agent in soups and stews such as okra soup and isi ewu.
-It is also used to soften food and reduce cooking time when boiling beans and tough meat.
-Saltpetre is also an essential ingredient in making special porridges, such as kunun kanwa literally translated from the Hausa language as "saltpetre porridge".
+Since October 2015, WHO classifies processed meat as Group 1 carcinogen (based on epidemiological studies, convincingly carcinogenic to humans).

-In the Shetland Islands (UK) it is used in the curing of mutton to make reestit mutton, a local delicacy.
+In April 2023 the French Court of Appeals of Limoges confirmed that food-watch NGO Yuka was legally legitimate in describing Potassium Nitrate E252 as a "cancer risk", and thus rejected an appeal by the French charcuterie industry against the organisation.